dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 In this line of code, we are interacting with our environment in a way that allows python to close the file in which we scraped data from.
 It is an important to close files after use to avoid errors and file corruption.

-You will replicate this process for all given input datasets until you have succesfully collected all necessary data points.
+You will replicate this process for all given input datasets until you have succesfully collected all necessary data points.:
 A link displaying these techniques is found here: https://github.com/dylanpouncy/Pounc_GEOS676/blob/main/Labs/Week03/Lab03_Script.py